woodyk/symbiote/README.md

 pip3 install .
 ```

+For linux support on ubuntu be sure to add your user to the 'input' group.

 # ToDo
 - Add ability to pipe data into symbiote.
 - Work on bottom toolbar with prompt_toolkit